Why Do Axolotls Eat Each Other? 6 Reasons & What You Can Do About It!

 2- Reduce Stress Levels

 Another way to prevent cannibalism among axolotls is to reduce stress levels.
-This can be done by providing a spacious and comfortable tank, as well as avoiding overcrowding.
+This can be done by providing a spacious and comfortable tank and avoiding overcrowding.

 Additionally, you should avoid handling the axolotls too much, as this can be stressful for them.